MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

     - Successfully claimed devices will show up in the device listing in the left side panel.

-  >  :information_source: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
+  >  :information_source: &nbsp; Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
 In case of registration errors, please contact [Microchip support](http://microchip.com/support)

 3. Using the Amazon Alexa® app, enable the skill ***"<img src="resources/media/APP_ICON.png" width=30 /> [Microchip IoT]((https://www.amazon.com/gp/product/B08B5THZH5?ref&ref=cm_sw_em_r_as_dp_iuhtblwcTlYL4))"*** and add the dev board as a smart home device.